We're here to help

 All are welcome.
 Insurance is not required and no one is denied services due to inability to pay.
-We also accept most insurance, including Apple Health (Medicaid), and offer insurance enrollment assistance and a sliding fee discount program based on family size and income.
+We also accept most insurance, including Apple Health (Medicaid), and offer insurance enrollment assistance and a sliding fee discount program based on household size and income.

-Can patients see a provider in person?
+Can patients see a provider in person at the clinic?

 Is there help for stress, anxiety, depression, fear, worry and other emotions that people are feeling during this time?

 Yes, Neighborcare patients can schedule a phone appointment with a behavioral health provider.
 Call a clinic to learn more.

 Interpretation services are available in multiple languages for phone and in-person visits.